jnktsj/DNApi/examples/README.md

 # you will get: TGGAATTCTCGG
 ```

-If you want to see all predicted candidates from the run,
+If you want to see all predicted adapter candidates from the run, you
-you can add `--show-all` like below:
+can add `--show-all` like below:

 ```shell
 $ python3 dnapi.py --show-all poor.fq